Staige D. Blackford: Career

 During his Oxford University experience, Blackford learned how students considered the South "backward and benighted."
 He was recruited by the Central Intelligence Agency and became an officer in the United States Air Force.
 He noticed the relative lack of prejudice in the military, particularly after President Harry S Truman's desegregation order.
 Upon hearing of the divisions within Virginia during the Massive Resistance crisis, Blackford ended his government service and resumed his journalistic career.

 Blackford wrote for Time and worked as an editor for Louisiana State University Press.
 He also became research director for the Southern Regional Council.
 In 1964, Blackford relocated to Norfolk, where he took a post as chief political reporter for the Virginian-Pilot, which had earned a reputation as the state's most racially progressive white newspaper.

 There he met A. Linwood Holton, a future Virginia governor for whom Blackford would become press secretary from 1970 to 1974.
 Blackford played a prominent role in guiding the Commonwealth into a more progressive racial era.
 At his behest, Holton signaled a clear break with the past in his 1970 inaugural address: “As Virginia has been a model for so much else in America in the past, let us now endeavor to make today’s Virginia a model in race relations.
 Let us, as Lincoln said, insist on an open society ‘with malice toward none; charity for all.'"

 In 1975, Blackford returned to Charlottesville and became editor of the Virginia Quarterly Review (VQR).
-Among the writers he discovered at VQR was Robert Olen Butler, whose first short story he published.